Credits: 6 (GERM)

 Application and deposit due February 1

 Scholarships: Hampden-Sydney students are eligible to apply for the H-SC Garlick, Schug and Blogging awards.
-Please see the Abroad Scholarships page for application links; applications are due January 1.
+Please see the Abroad Funding page for application links; applications are due January 1.

 The Münster Summer Program has sent more than a thousand students to Germany since 1971.
 In Münster, students can either finish their language requirement abroad or fulfill two of the upper-level courses required for a German minor or major.
 This unique five-week program offers students a living-learning experience where classroom instruction and surroundings reinforce each other.
 The program is open to all students in good standing, who have completed at least the first year of Elementary German or the equivalent.